Kiyoshika/soda/DESIGN.md

 * `nextid` stores the next unique ID for a new record
 * `relationships` a (possibly empty) pipe `|` delimited list of repositories that are a dependency to this repository

 Every record starts with an `_id` field which is a `uint64` to uniquely identify a record.
-In the (very) rare event that `nextid` equals `2^64 - 1`, all IDs will be "rebalanced" starting from `1` ordered up to `10000` or however many rows are present in the page.
+In the (very) rare event that `nextid` equals `2^64 - 1`, all IDs will be "rebalanced" starting from `1`.
 If the records contain dependencies on other repositories, those will be searched so the ID can be updated in the other repositories as well to maintain the proper mapping.

-Data in repository is organized by pages.
-Each page holds a maximum of 10000 rows.
+Data in repository is stored in a single file.
 The top of each page contains metadata about the number of rows.
 Ideally, this data should be compressed due to many repeated values for the keys.

-By default, up to 8 pages are read at a time on 8 different threads until all pages have been visited.
+By default, up to `N` pages are read at a time on `N` different threads until all pages have been visited where `N` is the number of cores your machine has unless otherwise specified in configuration.
 Change the default by setting `thread_pool_size` in the configuration.

 The format of the data itself is similar to a CSV format but with key value pairs instead of raw values.
 This is to support arbitrary changes in the schema.